ghc-proposals/ghc-proposals/proposals/0000-deep-subsumption.rst

 subsumption as it existed before GHC-9.0.

-Motivation
+1. Motivation
 ----------

-The `simplified subsumption proposal <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0287-simplify-subsumption.rst>`_ argued in favour of simplifying GHC's type system by removing 4 cases from the subsumption judgement.
+The `simplified subsumption proposal <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0287-simplify-subsumption.rst>`_ argued in favour of simplifying the subsumption judgement in GHC's type system, by removing:
+* Covariance and contravariance of function types
+* Deep skolemisation
+* Deep instantiation.

 The change was motivated by wanting to simplify both the implementation and language semantics, as well as being a stepping-stone to the implementation of Quick-look impredicativity.